Limit Distribution Theory for the Smooth 1-Wasserstein Distance with Applications: Introduction

-Recently, smoothing the underlying distribution via convolution with a Gaussian kernel was proposed as a means for mitigating the CoD while preserving the classic Wasserstein structure.
+Recently, smoothing the underlying distribution via convolution with a Gaussian kernel was proposed as a means for mitigating the CoD while preserving the Wasserstein structure.
 Specifically, for a smoothing parameter $\sigma>0$ and $p\geq 1$, consider $\GWp(P,Q):=\Wp(P\ast\Gauss,Q\ast\Gauss)$, where $\Gauss=\cN(0,\sigma^2\mathrm{I}_d)$ is the $d$-dimensional isotropic Gaussian measure of parameter $\sigma$, $P\ast\Gauss$ is the convolution of $P$ and $\Gauss$, and $\Wp$ is the regular $p$-Wasserstein distance.
-In contrast to the CoD rates, \cite{Goldfeld2020convergence} showed that several popular statistical divergences, including $\wass$ and $\mathsf{W}_2$, enjoy fast empirical convergence of $n^{-1/2}$ once distributions are smoothed by $\Gauss$.
-The followup work \cite{Goldfeld2020GOT} focused on $\gwass$ and showed that the smooth distance inherits the metric and topological structure of its classic counterpart.
-That work also established regularity properties of $\gwass$ in $\sigma$, and quantified the gap due to smoothing as $\big|\wass(P,Q)-\gwass(P,Q)\big|=O(\sigma\sqrt{d})$.
-These results were later extended to general $p\geq 1$ \cite{nietert2021smooth}.
-Motivated by the above, herein we conduct an in-depth study of the statistical properties of the smooth Wasserstein distance (SWD) $\gwass$, exploring the high dimensional limit distribution of the empirical distance, bootstrapping, Berry-Esseen type bounds, vanishing $\sigma$ analysis, as well as several applications.
+In contrast to the CoD rates, \citet{Goldfeld2020convergence} showed that several popular statistical divergences, including $\wass$ and $\mathsf{W}_2$, enjoy fast empirical convergence of $n^{-1/2}$ once distributions are smoothed by $\Gauss$.
+The followup work \citet{Goldfeld2020GOT} focused on $\gwass$ and showed that the smooth distance inherits the metric and topological structure of its classic counterpart.
+That work also established regularity properties of $\gwass$ in $\sigma$, and quantified the smoothing as $\big|\wass(P,Q)-\gwass(P,Q)\big|=O(\sigma\sqrt{d})$.
+The structural properties and parametric empirical convergence rates were extended to general $p\geq 1$ in \cite{nietert2021smooth}.
+Other follow-up works explored relations between $\GWp$ and maximum mean discrepancies \citep{zhang2021convergence}, analyzed its rate of decay as $\sigma\to \infty$ \citep{chen2021asymptotics}, considered it in the context of sequential estimation of divergences \cite{manole2021sequential}, and adopted it as a performance metric for nonparametric mixture model estimation \citep{han2021nonparametric}, demonstrating accelerated (polynomial) MLE convergence rates.
+Motivated by the above, herein we conduct an in-depth statistical study of the Gaussian smoothed Wasserstein distance (SWD), exploring high dimensional limit distributions of the empirical distance under the null and the alternative, bootstrapping, Berry-Esseen type bounds, vanishing $\sigma$ analysis, as well as several applications.